tytydraco/yessleep/out/Dont_make_wishes_when_your_speakers_pumping_tunes.md

 Jess damn near stepped on the envelope when she came through the front door after her Pilates class downtown.
 It was waiting for her on the doormat.
 Both Todd and I were in but hadn’t heard anything come through the mailbox.
 We were, umm, well look, he was in my room and he had to do a mad dash across the hall in his boxers before Jess turned a corner.
 Point is, I came to the living room and made a whole show of “*oh yeah I was having a nap I just woke up lol”,* but Jess didn’t look up.
 She was sitting at the table, envelope already open, staring at the matchbox.

 “What’s that?”
-I asked, taking a seat opposite her after grabbing a coffee.
+I asked, taking a seat opposite her after grabbing an apple from the fruitbowl.

 “Was on the mat, addressed to me, don’t recognize the handwriting though,” Jess replied, turning the matchbox between her fingers.
 She idly flicked it open, and that’s when we first saw the damn finger trap.